 Sturgeon guard volunteers

-The Wisconsin Department of Natural Resources (DNR) is always dedicated to the protection of our state's natural resources.
+The Wisconsin Department of Natural Resources (DNR) is dedicated to the protection of our state's natural resources.
 For more than 30 years, the Sturgeon Guard program – a partnership between the DNR and concerned volunteers - monitored sturgeon at their spawning sites on the Wolf River to protect the fish from poaching at a time when they were most vulnerable.
-The program also helped educate the public about the sturgeon resource.
+The program also helped educate the public about sturgeon as a resource.